 Cheyenne, located along the first trans-continental railroad, started as an early Union Pacific railroad tent town in 1867 and was named after the Cheyenne Native American Tribe who resided in the general area.
-Shortly after the establishment of Cheyenne, the United States Army established Fort D. A. Russell on the western side of the city.
-Since the creation of Fort D. A. Russell (now F. E. Warren Air Force Base), there has been a military presence in Cheyenne, which continues to remain an integral part of the community.
-As a railroad hub, Wyoming's capital and largest city has always been an important Western crossroads and a unique blend of cowboy, military, and contemporary cultures.
+Shortly after the establishment of Cheyenne, the United States Army established Fort D.A.
+Russell on the western side of the city.
+Since the creation of Fort D.A.
+Russell (now F.E.
+Warren Air Force Base), there has been a military presence in Cheyenne and continues to remain an integral part of the community.
+As a railroad hub, Wyoming's capital and largest city has always been an important Western crossroad and a unique blend of western cowboy, military, and contemporary cultures.

-From the state-of-the art water reclamation plants at Crow Creek and Dry Creek east of Cheyenne, to the City's R. L. Sherard Water Treatment Plant on the west, Cheyenne is pioneering new ideas and new technology with the same tenacity, spirit, and sensibility of its original settlers.
+From state-of-the-art water reclamation plants at Crow Creek and Dry Creek east of Cheyenne to the City's R.L.
+Sherard Water Treatment Plant toward the west, Cheyenne is a city pioneering new ideas and new technology with the same tenacity, spirit and sensibility of its original settlers.

-As an innovative, progressive community, Cheyenne utilizes the world's newest technologies at a friendlier and less frantic pace than larger urban areas.
+As an innovative and progressive community, Cheyenne utilizes the world's newest technologies at a friendlier and less frantic pace than larger urban areas.
 It is a city that remembers its roots and retains a unique Western flavor.
-Cheyenne is known worldwide for its annual celebration of the west, Cheyenne Frontier Days, the 'Daddy of 'Em All', which draws large crowds from across the nation and around the world.
+Cheyenne is known, worldwide, for its annual celebration of the west, Cheyenne Frontier Days, the Daddy of 'Em All', which draws large crowds from across the nation and around the world.

-According to the State of Wyoming Economic Analysis Division report, Cheyenne has an estimated population as of July 2018 of 63,957, and a county population of 98,976.
-The City of Cheyenne has been designated a Standard Metropolitan Statistical Area since 1985 (50,000 population or greater).
+According to the State of Wyoming Economic Analysis Division report, Cheyenne has an estimated population, as of July 2019, of 64,235 with an additional 99,500 throughout Laramie County.
+The City of Cheyenne has been designated a Standard Metropolitan Statistical Area (50,000 population or greater) since 1985.

-Possessing a unique combination of business advantages, Cheyenne:
+Cheyenne retains a unique combination of business advantages:

-- Is near the geographic and time center of North America. - Serves as a transportation hub with easy access to Interstates 80 and 25. - Has two major railroads, the Union Pacific and the Burlington Northern. - Serves as the northern anchor city of the rapidly expanding Rocky Mountain Front Range. - Is a tax friendly environment for businesses. - Has multiple industrial parks, including a developed 2,500-acre heavy industrial park with access to the Union Pacific and Burlington Northern railroads, as well as Interstate 80 and 25. - Is in close proximity to other Front Range communities. - Is within 45-minute commuting distances of the University of Wyoming, Colorado State University, and University of Northern Colorado, with a combined population of more than 50,000 students. - Has a major Fiber Switching Center with many high-speed data services including DSL, ATM, Frame Relay, and ISDN.
+- Being near the geographic and time center of the North American Continent. - Serves as a transportation hub with easy access to Interstates 80 and 25. - Has two major rail lines: Union Pacific and Burlington Northern railroad. - Serves as the northern anchor city of the rapidly expanding Front Range Region of the Rocky Mountains. - A tax-friendly environment for businesses. - Multiple industrial parks including a developed 2,500-acre heavy industrial park with direct access to the Union Pacific and Burlington Northern railroads as well as two interstate highways. - Close proximity to other front range communities. - University of Wyoming, Colorado State University, and University of Northern Colorado, with more than 50,000 students combined are all within 45-minute commuting distances. - A major Fiber Switching Center with many high-speed data services including DSL, ATM, Frame Relay and ISDN.